ischrot/ischrot.github.io/teaching/ss22/seminar.md

   You can of course still join the seminar if you are missing one of these courses, but we strongly recommend that you attend the missing course in parallel then.
 The experience is that students without knowledge in these areas have problems with the topics of this seminar.
   {:.note}

+Registration
+: To participate in the seminar, please register for the seminar on [MÜSLI][muesli].

+## Kick-Off Meeting
+The kick-off meeting takes place on Tuesday, April 26, 11:00, in SR 1 (INF 205).
+Here, we
+  - discuss organizational matters,
+  - briefly present the topics,
+  - form pairs if necessary,
+  - **distribute** the topics,
+  - discuss the schedule.

 ## Topics